 Is the IHS qualification internationally recognised?

 Our 3 year Management Diploma programs are registered with the DHET (Department of Higher Education & Training).
 The Diploma in Hospitality Management and the Diploma in Professional Cookery & Kitchen Management are both registered at NQF Level 6.
 These qualifications are recognized all round the world.
 When applying for a job, potential employers will contact DHET to verify your qualifications.

 Our American Hotel & Lodging Education Institute (AHLEI) and our City and Guilds programmes are all internationally recognised qualifications.
 The CTH Diploma in Professional Culinary Arts is regulated by People First, the Sector Skills Council and Ofqual in the United Kingdom.

 And most importantly, what is IHS offering you, a certificate or a diploma?

 IHS offer a number of programmes.
-Our Full-Time Hospitality programmes are all national and/or international diploma programmes.
+Our Full-Time Hospitality programmes are all national and international diploma programmes.
 Our traineeships are international diplomas and national diplomas with some certificate courses as part of the overall programme.
-Our Christina Martin Culinary Arts programmes are national and/or international certificate and diploma programmes.
-We also offer a number of shorter certificate programmes.
+Our programmes are national and international certificate and diploma programmes.

 Does IHS place students in practicals, or do you have to find your own?

 IHS will place you for your Work Integrated Learning.
-While our students are in Workplace Experiential Learning we monitor their progress and make sure that they are learning and gaining experience at the same time.
+While our students are in the workplace we monitor their progress and make sure that they are learning and gaining experience at the same time.
 We have a number of leading Hospitality establishments where we place our students.